rq/rq/docs/docs/results.md

 Python functions may have return values, so jobs can have them, too.
 If a job returns a non-`None` return value, the worker will write that return value back to the job's Redis hash under the `result` key.
 The job's Redis hash itself will expire after 500 seconds by default after the job is finished.

 The party that enqueued the job gets back a `Job` instance as a result of the enqueueing itself.
 Such a `Job` object is a proxy object that is tied to the job's ID, to be able to poll for results.

-**On the return value's TTL**
+### Return Value TTL
 Return values are written back to Redis with a limited lifetime (via a Redis expiring key), which is merely to avoid ever-growing Redis databases.

-From RQ >= 0.3.1, The TTL value of the job result can be specified using the `result_ttl` keyword argument to `enqueue()` and `enqueue_call()` calls.
+The TTL value of the job result can be specified using the `result_ttl` keyword argument to `enqueue()` and `enqueue_call()` calls.
 It can also be used to disable the expiry altogether.
 You then are responsible for cleaning up jobs yourself, though, so be careful to use that.